 Credit Ratings A.M.
 Best S&P Moody's Fitch

 Renaissance Reinsurance (1) A+ AA- A1 A+

 DaVinci (1) A AA- A3 -

 RenaissanceRe Specialty Risks (1) A A+ - -

 RenaissanceRe Specialty U.S. (1) A - - -

-Renaissance Reinsurance of Europe (1) A+ AA- - -
+Renaissance Reinsurance of Europe (1) A+ A,A,- - -

 Top Layer Re (1) A+ AA - -

 RenaissanceRe Syndicate 1458 - - - -

 Lloyd's Overall Market Rating (2) A A+ - A+

-RenaissanceRe (3) Very Strong -
+RenaissanceRe (3) - Very Strong - -

 (1) The A.M.
-Best, S&P, Moody's and Fitch ratings for these companies reflect the insurer's financial strength rating and in addition to the insurer's financial strength rating, the S&P ratings reflect the insurer's issuer coedit rating, the S&P ratings reflect the insurer's issuer coedit rating.
+Best, S&P. Moody's and Fitch ratings for these companies reflect the insurer's financial strength rating and in addition to the insurer's financial strength rating.

-(2) The A.M.
-Best, S&P and Fich ratings for the Luyd's Overall Market Rating represent its financial strength rating.

-(3) The S&P rating for Renaissance/Re represents rating on its Enterprise Risk Management practices.
+The S&P rating for relevant insurer's issuer coefficiently.
+The A.M.
+Best, S&P and Fisch ratings for the Loyd's Overall Market Rating represent its financial strength rating.
+The SAP rating for RenaissanceRe represents rating on its Enterprise Risk Management practices.

-From a capital management perspective, we bought back over \$200 million of our stock, paid down \$100 million of maturing debt and refinanced half of our perpetual preferred stock at very attractive levels, saving \$11 million preterred stock at very attractive levels, saving \$11 million in financing costs per year.
+From a capital management perspective, we bought back over \$200 million of our stock, paid down \$100 million of maturing debt and refinanced half of our perpetual preferred stock at very attractive levels, saving \$11 million in financing costs per year.
 Over the past five years, we have repurchased approximately 34% of our outstanding common shares, which we believe reflects disciplined capital management on behalf of our shareholders.
 We have a long-term track record of being good stewards of capital, returning it as appropriate, and we will continue to do so considering the full range of options available to us.